Purpose of the Policy

 Life Cycle of Collections

 Providing sustainable long-term access to its collections throughout their life cycle is a central part of the mission of the UCSB Library.
 A book or other collection item that has been lost or damaged beyond repair, or whose format is outdated and unusable, will be replaced if possible, provided that the content is (1) of continued relevance to campus research and curricular needs; and (2) is not otherwise available, such as in another physical copy or superseding edition owned by the library.
-Responsible stewardship of collections also includes careful evaluation of physical collection materials to determine whether they have reached the end of their usefulness for the campus and should be withdrawn, even if not available online.
+Responsible stewardship of collections also includes careful evaluation of materials in all formats to determine whether they have reached the end of their usefulness for the campus and should be withdrawn, even if not available online.
 Withdrawal decisions may be based on multiple factors, including faculty consultation and data about usage.
 In general, materials that are withdrawn have been deemed outdated or no longer relevant to teaching and research at UCSB, particularly in rapidly changing fields.